-In order to continue with this aim of narrowing the attainment gap between disadvantage and non-disadvantage pupils, supporting the academic and emotional needs of disadvantage pupils will again form part of our current PPG strategy.
+In order to continue with this aim of narrowing the attainment gap between disadvantage and all pupils, supporting the academic and emotional needs of disadvantage pupils will again form part of our current PPG strategy.
 As well as this, narrowing the attainment gap between pupils in receipt of pupil premium and those who are not will form part of the teacher's performance management.

-It is important to note that in all current year groups there is a strong link between pupils entitled to pupil premium and children with special education needs (SEN).
+It is important to note that in Years 4-6 current year groups there is a strong link between pupils entitled to pupil premium and children with special education needs (SEN).
 Therefore, although these pupils are making good progress, they may never attain age related expectations (ARE).

-In 2022-2023, the attendance of our disadvantage pupils was 92.3%.
-This meant there was a 2.5% attendance gap between pupils in receipt of pupil premium and pupils not in receipt of pupil premium.
-Therefore, the gap has narrowed by 0.26% compared to the previous year, when the gap was 2.76%.
-Nevertheless, improving the attendance of disadvantage pupils will continue to be part of the 2023-2024 PPG strategy.
+In 2023-2024, the attendance of our disadvantage pupils was 92.2%.
+This meant there was a 2.2% attendance gap between pupils in receipt of pupil premium and all pupils.
+Therefore, the gap has narrowed by 0.3% compared to the previous year, when the gap was 2.5%.
+Nevertheless, improving the attendance of disadvantage pupils will continue to be part of the 2024-2025 PPG strategy.

 Our assessments, observations and discussions with pupils and families show that our approach to supporting pupils and families social and emotional needs has been successful for the majority of disadvantage pupils.
 This has meant that within the school environment disadvantage pupils have been able to attend and access the learning successfully.
 There are still some pupils and families that need further support from the school and outside agencies with their social and emotional needs in order to ensure that every learning opportunity is taken.
-As a school, we also want to continue to work on supporting all pupils and families with developing their resilience so that when they come across a challenging situation in life they have the skills to tackle these successfully.
-Therefore, for this academic year, and as part of our 2023-2024 PPG strategy we have appointed a resilient lead

-In the 2022-2023 academic year, 81% of disadvantage pupils took part in extracurricular clubs at school.
-This continues the success from the previous year when 78% of disadvantage pupils attended one of the 35 clubs the school had on offer.
+In the 2023-2024 academic year, 85% of disadvantage pupils took part in extracurricular clubs at school.
+This continues the success from the previous year when 81% of disadvantage pupils attended one of the 35 clubs the school had on offer.
 As well as this, 97% of our disadvantage pupils attended our Year 6 residential trip, and although throughout the years this percentage has been consistently high (87-92%), this particular year shows exceptional attendance for our disadvantage pupils.